 In most cases, organizations rush to create and subscribe to API programs without taking a thoughtful, methodological, and proven approach to that journey.

-This lack of implementation of a robust API management platform results in disarray, with poor monitoring practices, redundancies, and obscured transparency canceling out the potential merits of having API ecosystems.
+This lack of implementation of a robust API platform results in disarray, with poor monitoring practices, redundancies, and obscured transparency cancelling out the potential merits of having API ecosystems.

 Some enterprises have spent a lot of resources trying to improve their IT infrastructure, integrating APIs in an ad hoc manner, without realizing any real benefits.